7th Annual Give Back Iowa Challenge Winners Announced

 From a business perspective, employer supported volunteering impacts the bottom line.
 Studies show it leads to improved employee engagement, organizational commitment, job satisfaction, and retention.
 From an engagement perspective, places of employment are perfect environments to encourage and support volunteering efforts that contribute toward meeting significant community challenges.

 Participating employers were divided into two categories based on the number of employees.
 Winners were selected by the highest average number of volunteer hours per employee.
-The 2020 winners include:
+The 2021 winners are:

 About Volunteer Iowa (or Iowa Commission on Volunteer Service)

 Volunteer Iowa and its partner agencies work with organizations and individuals on three main fronts.
 The first is to help agencies develop quality programs that use service as a strategy to fulfill their missions and address Iowa’s greatest areas of need.
 The second is to help engage Iowans in their communities by promoting service and expanding the volunteer base.
 Finally, the third area of work is to connect individuals with appropriate service opportunities by building the volunteer infrastructure.
 More information is available at volunteeriowa.org.